 (i) Confidentiality.
-The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party or its Credit Support Provider in making such disclosure,or (iv) as may be furnished to the disclosing party’s Affiliates, auditors, attorneys, or advisors which are required to keep the information that is disclosed in confidence.
+The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party or its Credit Support Provider in making such disclosure, (iv) as may be furnished to the disclosing party’s Affiliates, auditors, attorneys, or advisors which are required to keep the information that is disclosed in confidence, or (v) as may be required by auditors and lawyers to comply with GAAP disclosure or legal requirements applicable to a party making such disclosure.

+(j) Deduction or Withholding for Tax.
+Section 2(d)(i)(4) shall be amended to read as follows:

+“if such Tax is an Indemnifiable Tax, pay to Y, in addition to the payment to which Y is otherwise entitled under this Agreement, such additional amount as is necessary to ensure that the net amount actually received by Y (free and clear of Indemnifiable Taxes, whether assessed against X or Y) will equal the full amount Y would have received had no such deduction or withholding been required.
+However, X will not be required to pay any additional amount to Y to the extent that:

+(A) it would not be required to be paid but for the failure by Y to comply with or perform any agreement contained in Section 4(a)(i), 4(a)(iii) or 4(d);

+(B) it would not be required to be paid but for the failure of a representation made by Y pursuant to Section 3(f) to be accurate and true unless such failure would not have occurred but for (I) any action taken by a taxing authority, or brought in a court of competent jurisdiction, on or after the date on which a Transaction is entered into (regardless of whether such action is taken or brought with respect to a party to this Agreement) or (II) a Change in Tax Law;

+(C) Y determines it will receive credit for the Indemnifiable Tax in computing its tax liability with respect to the amounts payable under this Agreement; or

+(D) it would not be required to be paid but for Y's consolidation or amalgamation with, or merger with or into, or transfer of all or substantially all of its assets to, another party.”

-(j) Transfer.
+(k) Transfer.
 Section 7 is hereby amended by: (i) adding in the third line thereof after the word “party,” the words “which consent will not be unreasonably withheld or delayed”; and (ii) adding the following at the end thereof: